bioconvert/bioconvert/doc/user_guide.rst

 Quick Start
 -----------

-If you want to convert a format to another and you knwo the extensions of the output format, just try bioconvert naively::
+If you want to convert a format to another and you know the extensions of the output format, just try bioconvert naively::

     bioconvert test.fastq test.fasta